TruLLi/TruLLi/README.md

 Config files for my GitHub profile.

+- Main program is called program.py where is object detection and barcode reader united as one.
+- barcodeRead.py is only for reading barcodes from camera or picture.
+- objectDetection.py is only for detecting object from camera or from video.

 In model.data you need to put yolo4-helmet-detection.weight file which can be downloaded for here: https://drive.google.com/file/d/1h-Ro2EA363bNQIP6GaQNQhI0zP-5fxMK/view?usp=sharing